-Brazilian Jiu Jitsu is a martial art, a combat sport, and a self defense system that focuses on grappling and ground fighting.
+Brazilian Jiu Jitsu is a martial art, a combat sport, and a self-defense system that focuses on grappling and ground fighting.
 BJJ promotes the idea that a smaller, weaker person can successfully defend against a bigger, stronger assailant by using leverage and proper technique – such as joint-locks and chokeholds to defeat a bigger and heavier opponent.
 BJJ training can be used for grappling tournaments (gi and no-gi) and mixed martial arts (MMA) competition, or in self-defense.

-Book Your Free Trial Class Now!
+Book Your Free Session Now!

-Click here to view our Kid’s BJJ Program
+to view our Kid’s BJJ Program

 Atlanta Brazilian Jiu-Jitsu